-Staff who transferred to the council from Brent Housing Partnership in 2017 and from the external provider for estate cleaning in 2019 have not yet moved over to Single Status.
+Some of the staff who transferred to the council from Brent Housing Partnership in 2017 have yet to move over to Single Status.

 Senior managers including chief officers have locally determined rates of pay which are linked to national negotiations for the determination of pay awards.
 A revised pay and grading structure for senior managers was introduced on 1 April 2013.
 The aim of the review was to reduce costs whilst ensuring the council's pay arrangements remained competitive.